Skip to main content

 Reporting

-LEAs will be required to report on any CRRSA Act funds that they received.
-These funds must be tracked and reported on separately from CARES Act funds.
+LEAs are required to report on any CRRSA Act funds that they received.
+These funds must be tracked and reported on separately from CARES Act and ARP Act funds.
 Please visit the CDE Federal Stimulus Funding web page for reporting requirements.
 Reporting timelines are available on the Federal Stimulus Funding Reporting web page.

 For reporting information regarding the In-Person Instruction (IPI) Grant or the ELO-G, please visit the COVID-19 Relief and School Reopening Grants web page.